the31337/jobs/philo/README.md

 #### Hack the Full Stack
 Philo’s engineers hack up and down the technology stack.
 It’s not uncommon for a Philo engineer to go from backend coding to user experience design, from the video encoding pipeline to system scalability, from site maintenance to iOS/Android development.

-## Good To Know

 ## Interview Process
-1. Phonecall with an engineer for 1 hour, mix of cultural and high level tech
++ Phonecall with an engineer for 1 hour, mix of cultural and high level tech
-2. Coding challenge or code sample
-3. Onsite (most of the day)
++ Coding challenge or code sample. regarding the challenge "I definitely took my time with it, probably more than the three hours they suggested.
+Their project was unique in that is was built with a very new set of javascript tools: React/Redux/ES6.
+I had pretty much no exposure to redux and ES6 prior to working on it.
+I'd imagine that's why other candidates are having trouble with it. "
++ Final onsite. most of a day

 ## On The Web
 + [Website](https://www.crunchbase.com/organization/philo)